elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/3-PneumaticGripper.md

 - Single piston: the axis drives the crank, and the air claw is driven by the piston to open and close.
 A corresponding crank groove is respectively arranged on the two claw pieces.
 In order to reduce the frictional resistance, the claw piece and the body are connected by a steel ball slide rail structure.

 - Double piston: It is operated by two pistons, and each piston is connected with a pneumatic finger by a roller and a double crank to form a special drive unit.
 Realize that the pneumatic fingers always move axially to the center, and each finger cannot move independently.
-Parallel jaw cylinder If the finger moves in the opposite direction, the previously compressed piston is in the exhausted state, while the other piston is in the compressed state.
+Parallel gripper cylinder If the finger moves in the opposite direction, the previously compressed piston is in the exhausted state, while the other piston is in the compressed state.

 **Applicable object**